LTUC/amman-prep-d14/Class-07/facilitator/README.md

 ## Object Literals

-- What object is in real life, example (Human, Car ...).
+- What object is in real life, for example (a Human, Car ...).
 - Object in Javascript
-  - Object Definition, properties and methods.
+  - Object Definition, properties, and methods.
   - Example

     ```javascript